 4) How are points calculated?

 The points are calculated based on the students’ attempts.
-They can score a maximum of 10 points for each problem.
 One point will be reduced for every wrong attempt.

 - Solve in the first attempt – 10 points